 We live in the same town or region, but do not live together

+We do not live in the same town or region and do not live together

 None of the above (please specify)

 [If living with romantic partner]:

 How long have you been living with your partner?
 Please enter the months and years up to the current date (if less than 1 year, please put a ZERO (0) in the ‘Years’ box.